2ndSightLab/ai-tracker/fixed.md

 6/12/2026 2:52 PM

+🟢 Created project shell for types only.
+Defined objecitve.
+Told the agent to copy over rules.
+Did that.
+Told it to copy over reuqirements applicable to the objective.
+It re-copied the rules instead of only the requirements.
+It's going slow again and I had to tell it to delete the rules it just added because they are duplicates.
+The n the agent tried to delete ALL the rules.
+I said no only delete the rules from a certain point to end.
+It figured it out and did that but then stoppped doing the overall task.

 🟢 Woke up thinking that the agent is getting confused by Environment Types / Account Types Environmetns / Accounts.
 The reason I have both is that I might have a penetest environemnt, for example, and I might create muultiople pentested accounts in the pentest environment using the pentest account type.
 Or I might create multiple enviroments of type Web - like Web Prod, Web Dev, etc. So going to try to split off the types from the actual accounts and see if that helps...here we go...

 6/11/2026 12:36 AM